who is origin breads?

 Why does your bread cost more than some other breads?

 Artisanal is a word we shy away from.
 The actual definition -- a product, especially food or drink, made in a traditional or non-mechanized way -- fits our bread perfectly, but unfortunately it has become another unregulated marketing term that is not always used honestly.
 But true artisanal products cost more to produce.
 We hand-mix, shape and bake all of our breads.
 We believe in supporting our local mill, small farms and fellow local producers and pay more for our ingredients.
 We don't compromise and feel that our breads are worth the price.
 For a bit more on the process of making true artisanal bread, have a quick look at this infographic Grist made on "why good bread costs more dough".

 what is the best way to store my bread?

-Wild yeast is a natural preservative, so with proper storage our breads will stay fresh for several days.
+Wild yeast is a natural preservative, so with proper storage our breads will stay fresh for up to a week.
 Follow these tips to enjoy our breads at their peak flavor:

 Don't store bread in the refrigerator: Unless it's filled with preservatives (and our bread definitely isn't), putting your bread in the fridge will only make it stale faster (for focaccia, see note below).